DevanWolf/YTPPlus3/README.md

 - Windows
   - YTP+++ is only supported on Windows, but it may be possible to run it on other operating systems with Wine or a similar tool.
-    - Support will not be provided for Wine due to lack of knowledge.
+    - Support will not be provided for Wine.
 - .NET 6 Desktop Runtime
   - Download the .NET Desktop Runtime from [here](https://dotnet.microsoft.com/download/dotnet/6.0/runtime).
     - Please ensure that you download the **Run Desktop Apps** x64 version.